Pillbug23/Portfolio/Gitlet/README.md

 3.)
 The same as 1, but with an additional effect that the given branch will be considered the new HEAD (or current branch).

 Essentially with method 1, we overwrite the contents of the file in our current directory with the contents of our current commit.
 Method 2 is the same but we specific a commit sha-ID, which checks if a file exists in that given commit which overwrites the working directory contents.
 Below is an example showcasing a test file I modified in the current directory, using method 1 to overwrite what I have written with the file contents in the head commit.
+In the first photo, I have modified my wug text file to include some additional text.
+After applying method 1, a version of that file in our current commit overwrites whatever content was present in my working directory (current directory).

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/vzghGfJ/before.jpg" alt="before" border="0"></a><br />
 <a href="https://imgbb.com/"><img src="https://i.ibb.co/JjCZdDW/checkout-1.jpg" alt="checkout-1" border="0"></a><br />